 One of the most common complaints about home sewn pillows is that the corners protrude or stick out beyond what is eye appealing.
 There are solutions to this problem.
 The first step is to sew a cover that is the right size for a pillow form.

 02 of 06

 Seam Trimming Method

 Some fabrics will want to protrude even if they are firmly stuffed.
 In some cases, it is the seam allowances which are helping to cause the protruding corner.
-This is especially true when you are using a heavy upholstery fabric.
+This is especially true when you are using heavy upholstery fabric.
 The simplest solution is to trim the seam allowance diagonally at the corners and the seam allowance as it approaches the corner before you add a seam finish.
 In some cases, this simple solution will eliminate the pointy corners.Continue to 3 of 6 below.

 03 of 06

 A Sewing Method

 A simple way to prevent protruding square corners on a pillow is to sew a couple of stitches across the corners which will round the corner ever so slightly.
 The number of stitches across the corner will be dictated by the weight of the fabric and the stitch length you are using.
-A heavy upholstery fabric will require a few more stitches than a lightweight cotton fabric will need to prevent a poking corner.
+A piece of heavy upholstery fabric will require a few more stitches than a lightweight cotton fabric will need to prevent a poking corner.
 Trimming the seam allowances, as described in the previous step, before you add a seam finish also will contribute to eliminating the poking corners.Continue to 4 of 6 below.

 04 of 06

 Tapering and Stitching Solution

 If you've tried everything previously mentioned and the fabric still wants to protrude no matter what you do to tame it, there is another solution.
 By tapering the seams and sewing a few stitches across the corners you are taking away fabric from the corners.Continue to 5 of 6 below.

 05 of 06